 Learner Outcome(s): Upon completion of this course, the nurse will have increased knowledge of CAUTI, and be more familiar with the role emergency nurses can provide in supporting practice changes for prevention.

 Disclosure: The planners and presenters of this course have no conflicts of interest.
-Learners will be awarded 1.0 CNE contact hour upon complete review of the course, completion of the quiz, and submitting an evaluation.
+Learners will be awarded 1.0 CNE contact hour upon complete review of the course, completion of the quiz, and submission of an evaluation.
 Course expires 7/31/2022.

 Windows: Google Chrome (latest version), Firefox (latest version)